alte0/webpack-html-validate-plugin/README.md

 # Warning.
 This is my first plugin for Webpack.
 May be bugs 🐜.
-Validate html files with [html-validate](https://html-validate.org/)
+Validate html files with [html-validate](https://html-validate.org/) only static html files.

 `
 npm i -D https://github.com/alte0/webpack-html-validate-plugin